 - Minimize traffic passing through the space where you’re baking.
 For example, if you’re baking waffles in the kitchen, put a cooler with drinks in the dining room.

 - If your space or waffle-making capacity is limited, consider having two arrival times with a capped number of attendance slots.
-For our house party, I set up both 6pm and 8pm “ticket types” through Eventbrite.com, and let people know that I’ll be baking fresh waffles around those times.
-In between the baking sessions, I take breaks to mingle with guests, sample the various toppings, and help Jen with other host-related duties.
+For a few parties, I set up both 6pm and 8pm “ticket types” through Eventbrite.com, and let people know that I’d be baking fresh waffles around those times.
+In between the baking sessions, I’d take breaks to mingle with guests, sample the various toppings, and help my partner with other host-related duties.

 I hope these tips help you on your path to throwing highly enjoyable and successful vegan waffle parties.
 Happy waffling!